aeternity/protocol/channels/ON-CHAIN.md

 `solo_payload`'s `updates` is executed.
 This consumes gas.
 The `update` itself defines both the gas limit and the gas price.
-After the contract call has been executed and the real gas consumption has been calculated, the balance of the actor posting the transaction is updated to pay the gas fee.
+After the contract call has been executed and the real gas consumption has been calculated, the balance of the account posting the transaction is updated to pay the gas fee.
 Since this is not a co-signed transaction but rather a unilateral one, it is only the one that initiates the force progress that pays it.